adityasingh-0803/-NHANES-Age-Group-Classification/README.md

 4. **Evaluation**
    - Accuracy and cross-validation on train set
-   - Final test set predictions saved to `submission.csv`
+   - Final test set predictions saved to `submission.xlsx`

 ---